Uniform Distribution of Sequences and its interplay with Functional Analysis: Functional Analytic consequences of a result of Niederreiter

 which means that

 uniformly on $L$.

 \end{proof}

-\begin{rem} We notice that using inequality (5) of Remark 1 in the proof of Th.
-1 instead of inequality (3) of Prop.1, we can easily prove that Th.1 is also valid assuming that $L$ consists of complex functions.
-Therefore Th.2, which we are going to prove, and everything depending on this theorem is also valid in the complex case. \end{rem}
+\begin{rem} We notice that using inequality (5) of Remark 1 in the proof of Theorem 1 instead of inequality (3) of Proposition 1, we can easily prove that Theorem 1 is also valid assuming that $L$ consists of complex functions.
+Therefore Theorem 2, which we are going to prove, and everything depending on this theorem is also valid in the complex case. \end{rem}

-The rest of this section is devoted to some applications of the previous results (Prop.1 and Th.1) in Banach space theory.
+The rest of this section is devoted to some applications of the previous results (Proposition 1 and Theorem 1) in Banach space theory.
 We first prove the following